slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 </p>

 <p style="text-align: justify">
-I have also written a documentation on the art of creating problems into Webwork, including companion files to facilitate the creation of problems in this plataform.
-The documentation also includes some basics of the PERL language that I taught myself when learning webwork.
-This tutorial have helped the mathematatical community at several universities.
+I have authored comprehensive documentation on creating problems within Webwork, which includes companion files to facilitate problem creation within the platform.
+This documentation also covers the basics of the PERL programming language, which I self-learned while working with Webwork.
+This tutorial has proven to be a valuable resource for the mathematical community at various universities.
 </p>

 <h3> Recommendation Letters </h3>
 <p style="text-align: justify">
-I am always happy to write a recommendation letter for a student that has had any interaction with me (taking classes, being a teaching assistang or working in a reading project).
-I have been reached out from undergraduate students of all levels to write recommendation letters for Transferring schools, pursuing graduate school or applying to a scolarship or internship.
+I am always delighted to provide recommendation letters for students who have interacted with me in various capacities, whether through coursework, teaching assistant roles, or collaborative reading projects.
+I have received requests from undergraduate students at all levels, seeking recommendations for purposes such as transferring schools, pursuing graduate studies, or applying for scholarships and internships.
 </p>

 <h3>Volunteering and Commmunity Service </h3>